gleetbone/CDSL/documentation/Svd.md

 # Svd

-This data structure implements the Singular Value Decomposition (SVD) on matrices.
+This data structure implements the Singular Value Decomposition (SVD) on real and complex matrices.
 Additional operations are provided such as the matrix pseudo-inverse.

 ### Protocols Supported